lxAltria/ProDM/README.md

-# ProDM: Progressive Data Refactoring and Retrieval Framework
+# ProDM: A Progressive Data Management Framework for Exascale Science

 This is the code repo for NSF project "Collaborative Research: Elements: ProDM: Developing A Unified Progressive Data Management Library for Exascale Computational Science".
 It is a joint collaborative effort from the Oregon State University (OSU), New Jersey Institute of Technology (NJIT), and Temple University.